staphylococcus aureus

 Our Research

-The primary research focus of scientists working in the Microbial Proteomics Research Group is on the human pathogens Staphylococcus aureus and Pseudomonas aeruginosa.
-These bacteria are among the most feared human pathogens worldwide that are responsible for more than half of all hospital infections.
-Particularly alarming in this context is the growing number of infections with multi-resistant strains that do not respond to treatment with conventional antibiotics and thus frequently lead to death of a patient.
+The main objects of our research group are the human pathogenic bacteria Staphylococcus aureus and Pseudomonas aeruginosa.
+These bacteria are among the most feared human pathogens worldwide and are responsible for more than half of all hospital-acquired infections.
+Of particular concern is the growing number of infections caused by multidrug-resistant strains, which are no longer responsive to conventional antibiotics and often lead to patient death.